Claire of the Moon: Synopsis

 Claire Jabrowski (Trisha Todd) is a famous writer who has just broken up with her boyfriend and is stricken with a mild case of writer's block.
 She drives from her home in Los Angeles to coastal Oregon where she has signed herself up to attend the all-women's Arcadia Writers Retreat.
-After arriving, Claire is assigned to share a cabin with psychiatrist Dr. Noel Benedict (Karen Trumbo), the author of a sex therapy book titled, The Naked Truth, and who is attending the retreat to find inspiration for her next book.
-Claire and Noel do not get along with each other for Noel is uptight and annoyed by Claire's disorderly habits involving writing and fashion sense.
+After arriving, Claire is assigned to share a cabin with psychiatrist Dr. Noel Benedict (Karen Trumbo), the author of a sex therapy book titled The Naked Truth who is attending the retreat to find inspiration for her next book.
+Claire and Noel do not get along with each other, for Noel is uptight and annoyed by Claire's disorderly habits involving writing and fashion sense.

 Claire, Noel and the other writers attend weekly group meetings to discuss their work and gender politics, moderated by Maggie (Faith McDevitt).
-At one meeting, Noel comes out to the group by admitting that she is a lesbian which disturbs the group's brash, Southern-accented romance novelist Tara O'Hara (Caren Graham).
+At one meeting, Noel comes out to the group by admitting that she is a lesbian, which disturbs the group's brash, Southern-accented romance novelist Tara O'Hara (Caren Graham).
 Noel later complains to Maggie about Claire and her habits, but Maggie insists that Claire will help Noel loosen up.

 Bored with the retreat, Claire drives to nearby Portland one evening where she meets and seduces a man named Brian (Damon Craig) that she meets at a local bar.
 The next morning, Noel proposes they establish a set of house rules, but Claire's messiness continues to irritate her.